CS-DS-125/125book/source/08-Classes/classes.rst

       def <method name>(self, <optionally more parameters>):
           <body>

-   Each method definition is like any other function definition, but each method must have at least one parameter, and that first parameter is conventionally named ``self``.
+   A method definition is like any other function definition, but every method must have at least one parameter, and that first parameter is conventionally named ``self``.
 [This isn't an absolute rule, but it will always be followed as far as we are concerned in this book.]